KeithMell/O-scope_Image_Combining/README.md

 ## WARNINGS:
 + Will only combine up to 100 images
-+ Running the program will overwite any exisiting collages in the same directory
++ Running the program will overwrite any existing collages in the same directory
 + Only reliable for images downloaded directly from the O-Scope